Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Receiver Processing

 where summation is over $\mathfrak{N}=\{n:T^{(n)} \neq \emptyset \}$ and $q_{1}(n|U) \approx f_{\text{bin}} \big( 1;\binom{U}{n},|T^{(n)}| / \binom{C}{n} \big)$ is the probability that there is a stopping set of order $n$ among $U$ active users.
 We note that this is an approximation, because the $\binom{U}{n}$ tuples are not independent.
-Additionally, we would like to bring to the reader's attention the fact that we are interested in ``exactly one'' stopping set of a given order and not ``at least one''.
+It is important to understand that we are interested in {\it exactly one} stopping set of a given order, not ``at least one''.
 The reason is that stopping sets are closed under union, so their combination produces another stopping set of a higher order \cite{stopping2002}.
 As such, by summing over $n$ we would count some of the stopping sets multiple times.

-Perhaps the most important, however, is that in \eqref{eq:outp:sic} it is not necessary to sum over whole $\mathfrak{N}$ to obtain a good approximation.
+Furthermore, in \eqref{eq:outp:sic} it is not necessary to sum over whole $\mathfrak{N}$ to obtain a good approximation.
 In practice, performance is impacted primarily by the stopping sets of the lowest existing order, which we denote by $n'$.
 They are decisive for two reasons.
 For a given Steiner system, the outage probability cannot be made arbitrarily low regardless of the SNR whenever $U\geq n'$.
 Secondly, simulations show that for $i<j$, $q_{1}(i|U) > q_{1}(j|U) $ and the difference can reach several orders of magnitude, making $q_{1}(n'|U)$ dominant overall.
 This is fortunate, since finding $T^{(n)}$ requires an exhaustive search, which for high $n$ becomes prohibitive.
-Consequently, when generating results, for each Steiner system we use only the stopping sets of the lowest existing order $n'$, and $n'+1$ whenever $T^{(n'+1)}$ is not empty (if $T^{(n'+1)} = \emptyset$, $T^{(n')}$ is sufficient).
+Consequently, when generating results, for each Steiner system we use only the stopping sets of the lowest existing order $n'$, and $n'+1$ whenever $T^{(n'+1)}$ is not empty.
+If $T^{(n'+1)} = \emptyset$, $T^{(n')}$ is sufficient.